 Since April 1, 2013, it is mandatory in the Netherlands to chip and register all dogs in a database designated by the government, such as PetBase.
 These rules have been tightened since 1-11-2021.
 This identification and registration (I&R) is mandatory for all dogs born in the Netherlands or imported and now also has an EU Animal Passport obligation.
 Dogs must be chipped within seven weeks of birth and registration must be completed within eight weeks of birth.

-Dogs imported to the Netherlands need to be registered within two weeks after arrival.
-Only dogs who have already been microchipped, combined with an official pet passport, are allowed to enter the country – save for dogs staying in the Netherlands for no longer than three months.
+Dogs imported to the Netherlands must be registered within two weeks of import.
+Only already chipped dogs with an official animal passport are allowed enter the Netherlands.
+An exception is if the dog will stay in the Netherlands for no longer than three months.

 Do not buy a Dog that is not registered and does not have an official EU pet passport!